 All three of these options are available either as broadband-only deals, or grouped with home phone as well.
 Bear in mind that an active phone line is required even if you choose broadband-only - though whether that’s through Plusnet or another provider is up to you.

 Of course, you’ll get a few extras thrown in if you go for broadband that includes a phone line.
-Their line rental itself is, on the whole, cheaper than other providers, and Plusnet gives you a discount on your monthly broadband bill as well.
+Plusnet's line rental itself is, on the whole, cheaper than other providers, and Plusnet gives you a discount on your monthly broadband bill as well.
 You’ll also have free evening and weekend calls to UK landlines, which you can upgrade to Anytime or add international calling at any time.

 But let’s look at the fun stuff you get with Plusnet broadband.
 For a start, your connection itself is unlimited with no download caps.
 That means you can surf the web, stream video, and play online games to your heart’s content without having to worry about your allowance running out.

 Plusnet SafeGuard is included as standard in each of the broadband packages too.
-It’s network-level internet security that lets you block websites known to contain viruses and malware, or sites you don’t want the kids seeing (like adult material or violence).
+This is network-level internet security that lets you block websites known to contain viruses and malware, or sites you don’t want the kids seeing (like adult material or violence).
 Since it’s network-level, it’ll apply to all devices connected to your line, from laptops to tablets to phones, meaning a family-safe connection all around.

 And if virus protection is a big concern, you get Plusnet Protect for up to seven PCs included as well.
 This is powered by McAfee, and comes completely free with the Unlimited and Unlimited Fibre Extra packages.
 However, with the Unlimited Fibre package, you’ll only get the first three months, so remember to cancel if you don’t want to be charged for it after that.